 Arriving back in Lecce, the evening is yours to relax, explore, and dine at your leisure.

 Our first visit is a typical masseria, a farmhouse located on an expanse of land that was traditionally used for agriculture.
-These were often owned by wealthy barons, and showcase an architectural style that is a hybrid of rustic country living and the elegance demanded by the noblemen who built them.
-We'll tour their ancient underground olive oil mill and taste the farm's current products.
+These were often owned by wealthy barons and showcase an architectural style that is a hybrid of rustic country living and the elegance demanded by the noblemen who built them.
+We tour their ancient underground olive oil mill and taste the farm's current products.

 This afternoon, we have time to settle in to our accommodations and independently explore the crooked streets of Ostuni.
 The uniform white color catches the colorful light of dawn and dusk, and it is a delight to get lost in the labyrinth of narrow passages.
 From the pinnacle above town, take in sweeping views of the surrounding landscape and Adriatic coast.
-Perhaps enjoy an apéritif before wending back through the maze, where we meet to dine together this evening.
+Perhaps enjoy an aperitivo before wending back through the maze to rejoin the group for dinner this evening.

 Masseria ValenteOstuni, Italy